Defend the right to protest

 interfering with key national infrastructure

-Expanding stop and search: to allow police to stop and search people and vehicles (either with or without grounds for suspicion) for any items that could be used to commit the new offences (essentially any potentially protest-related item), and then confiscate these.
+New stop and search powers allow police to stop and search people and vehicles (either with or without grounds for suspicion) for any items that could be used to commit the new offences (essentially any potentially protest-related item), and then confiscate these.

 Weight: